EmergenciesLocal Police and Medical Attention: 911 NAU PD: 911 Counseling Services Mental Health Emergencies

 Scope of care Accordion Closed

-Northern Arizona University’s Counseling Services (NAU CS) offers in-person and telehealth mental health counseling, crisis intervention, outreach, consultation, and referral services to currently enrolled students.
+Northern Arizona University’s Counseling Services (NAU CS) offers short-term, in-person and telehealth mental health counseling, crisis intervention, outreach, consultation, and referral services to currently enrolled students.
 NAU CS staff and trainees aim to provide inclusive, ethical, high-quality care and support to all students in need.
 In that spirit, we want to outline the possible outcomes that might occur for a student seeking services.
 While we offer a broad range of services, we are not a comprehensive mental health center and therefore cannot treat all issues or meet all needs.

 To better understand what happens when a student initiates services at Counseling Services, the following describes a typical path to care:

 Determination of the most appropriate treatment to meet a student’s needs is a collaborative process, rooted in ethical guidelines and recommendations.
+Counseling Services operates with a 8-session limit per academic year.
 As such, our center does not offer counseling for all issues or needs.
 Below are some examples of concerns/requests that will prompt NAU CS staff and trainees to consider referrals for alternative resources:

 - Request for weekly appointments or long-term counseling

 - Treatment mandated by a non-campus entity

-- Requests for psychological assessment and/or evaluation (e.g., ADHD/LD assessment, cognitive testing, etc.)
+- Requests for psychological assessment and/or evaluation (e.g., Autism Spectrum Disorder/ LD assessment, cognitive testing, etc.)

 - Inconsistent treatment attendance